DavidLGoldberg/qolor/README.md

 ## How it works

-Qolor uses the [language-sql](https://github.com/atom/language-sql) grammar built into Atom.
+Qolor uses the [language-sql](https://github.com/atom/language-sql) grammar built into Atom (actually it evolved from textmate/sublime).
 The code performs a double pass.
 First pass for the table names and second pass for the aliases.

 I don't know of any SQL parsers in node usable for this project.

-The code is ugly.
-Atom's grammar (evolved from textmate/sublime) for SQL suffices for syntax coloring, but it's tokens aren't always accurate.
+The code is ugly.  `language-sql` suffices for syntax coloring, but it's tokens aren't always accurate.
 I try to make a layer of rules on top.

 It should work for most cases, but please report any issues.